Chapter 3:

 Densetsu: A Beautiful Day

-Tiny flakes fell upon his scarlet cheeks, their ice-cold touch awakened him.
-The bustling sounds of cars and the ordinary sight of the city streets greeted his senses, grounding him in the moment.
-As Kotaro examined his surroundings, the once foreboding alley now seemed mundane, devoid of any traces of the fantastical realm he had traversed.
+Tiny flakes fell upon his scarlet cheeks.
+Their ice-cold touch awakened him.
+The bustling sounds of cars and the ordinary sight of the city streets greeted his senses.
+Kotaro examined his surroundings.
+The once foreboding alley now seemed mundane, devoid of any traces of the fantastical realm he traversed.

 The memory of the shrine and its unoccupied presence lingered in his mind.
 His heart yearned for answers, for a glimpse into the truth that lay hidden beyond his grasp.
-Amidst the piles of snow, he found his phone, cold and damaged.
-With a sigh of disappointment, he realized that he lost all means of communication with his friends and family.
+Among the piles of snow, he found his phone, cold and damaged.
+He sighed with disappointment.
 The mystery of his experiences would have to remain his own—for now.

 Nevertheless, Kotaro resolved to embrace the unknown, to seek the truth.
-Returning home safely lifted the weight of all tension.
-The door opened to the front porch, and Kotaro was greeted by a worrisome Amanda.
+Returning home lifted the weight of all tension.
+The door opened to the front porch.
+Kotaro was greeted by a worrisome Amanda.

 He expected a wrathful woman, but his mother embraced him with open arms.
-Tears ran down her face, transforming her concern into relief and overwhelming joy.
+Tears ran down her face, turning her concern into relief and overwhelming joy.
 “We were worried!”

-A mixture of emotions washed over him, grateful for his mother's love and concern.
+A mixture of emotions washed over him.
 He held onto her tightly, finding solace in the warmth of her embrace.
 The night passed onwards until the golden sun arose like a baby, painting the darkness into light; the layers of white remained motionless upon the green.

 Kotaro's eyes fluttered open, but his alarm clock told him that he overslept.
 Panic surged through him as he shot up in bed.
 The usually orderly room resembled a battlefield, with clothes strewn across the floor and books scattered on his desk.